 I’ve worked as both architect and artist for many years, so it might make sense that my dreams are filled with fanciful buildings and temples, and stories about what may have happened there.
 It feels natural to add human gestures to my temples…perhaps the tall straight way a person stands, the solidity of sitting in meditation, or a group of people in conversation.

-My imagery is guided by many pilgrimages to Buddhist sites in Asia, where I find calm and connection to something greater than myself.
-Memory allows me to revisit that feeling.
-I relive those moments of serenity and timelessness in my work.
+My imagery is informed by many pilgrimages to Buddhist sites in Asia, where I find calm and connection to something greater than myself.
+I love the “smells and bells” of Buddhist temples, and I relive those moments of serenity and timelessness in my work.